jeffskinnerbox/blog/content/ideas/getting-started-with-micropython-and-circuitpython.md

 cd mu-editor
 wget https://github.com/mu-editor/mu/releases/download/v1.2.0/MuEditor-Linux-1.2.0-x86_64.tar

-# make sure you have the right permissions ... you in the dialout group
+# make sure you have the right permissions ... you need to be in the dialout group
-$ groups jeff
-jeff : jeff adm dialout cdrom sudo dip plugdev lpadmin lxd sambashare vboxusers
+sudo usermod -aG dialout jeff

 # untar the AppImage
 tar -xf MuEditor-Linux-1.2.0-x86_64.tar